Updated on: 11/27/2019

-The award-winning legal team at Davis Law Group negotiated with the insurance company for more than two years, but the insurance company failed to even make a reasonable settlement offer.
+The Davis Law Group legal team negotiated with the insurance company for more than two years, but the insurance company failed to even make a reasonable settlement offer.
 In fact, the final offer we received from the insurance company was less than the cost of our client’s medical bills.
 We took the case to arbitration, where an independent arbiter determined that our client was owed $500,000, and the insurer was forced to pay the full policy limits.

-Our attorneys then decided to pursue a bad faith claim against the insurance company alleging that the insurer failed to act in good faith with our client.
+Our attorneys then decided to pursue an IFCA claim against the insurance company alleging that the insurer failed to act in good faith with our client.
 We went back and forth with the insurer for nearly two more years, and eventually the insurance company agreed to settle the bad faith claim for another $500,000.
 In total, our client received a settlement of more than $1 million.

 Insurance Bad Faith Attorneys - Free Case Review